Adaptive aggregation of Monte Carlo augmented decomposed filters for efficient group-equivariant convolutional neural network: Introduction

-Convolutional neural networks (CNNs) belong to one of the most widespread deep neural network architectures in computer vision.
-Its success originates from its "sliding window" strategy inspired by human vision\cite{fukushima1980neocognitron}\cite{lecun1989backpropagation}, which shows a desirable property of translation equivariance.
-In recent years, a sheer amount of publications have emerged aiming at developing and applying more advanced group equivariant CNNs to improve CNN's sample efficiency and generalizability\cite{kruger2023equivariant}\cite{he2021efficient}\cite{lyle2019analysis}.
-The concept of group equivariant CNN (GCNN) was first proposed by Cohen and Welling in \cite{cohen2016group}, which exploited a higher degree of weight sharing by increasing the number of convolutional channels with the periodical rotation of the same convolutional kernel.
+Group equivariant neural networks are another way to enhance group equivariant deep learning by focusing on the neural network's architecture itself.
+Convolutional neural networks (CNNs), one of the most widespread deep neural network architectures in computer vision, show a desirable property of translation equivariance due to its "sliding window" strategy inspired by human vision\cite{fukushima1980neocognitron,lecun1989backpropagation}.
+In recent years, a sheer amount of publications have emerged aiming at developing and applying more advanced group equivariant CNNs to improve CNN's sample efficiency and generalizability\cite{kruger2023equivariant,lyle2019analysis,he2021efficient}.
+The concept of group equivariant CNN (G-CNN) was first proposed by Cohen and Welling in \cite{cohen2016group}, which exploited a higher degree of weight sharing by increasing the number of convolutional channels with the periodical rotation of the same convolutional kernel.
 This idea was further extended in \cite{cohen2016steerable} by introducing steerable filters which decomposed the convolutional kernel with an orthogonal basis of roto-reflection groups.

-Following the work of rotation equivariant CNN, in recent years, there have been a lot of studies based on filter decomposition for exploring scale equivariant CNN\cite{sosnovik2019scale}\cite{sosnovik2021disco}\cite{sangalli2021scale}\cite{zhu2022scaling}, and scale-rotation equivariant CNN\cite{gao2021deformation}\cite{he2021efficient}.
-Attention mechanisms have been introduced in \cite{romero2020attentive}\cite{he2021efficient} to help better identify optimal filter banks and boost equivariance performance.
+Following the work of rotation equivariant CNN, in recent years, there have been a lot of studies based on filter decomposition for exploring scale equivariant CNN\cite{sosnovik2019scale,sosnovik2021disco,sangalli2021scale,zhu2022scaling}, scale-rotation equivariant CNN\cite{gao2021deformation,he2021efficient,QIAO2025106980}, rigid transformation equivariant CNN\cite{jenner2022steerable}, and affine invaraint CNN\cite{shen_efficient_2024}.
+Attention mechanisms have been introduced in \cite{romero2020attentive,he2021efficient} to help better identify optimal filter banks and boost equivariance performance.
+In \cite{Wu_Liu_Sun_Yang_Dong_Lin_Tang_Mi_Jin_Wei_2025}, the concept of group bias is proposed to improve the performance of rotation equivariant CNN.
 The idea of group equivariance has also been introduced to transformer networks to improve the transformer's data efficiency.
-Apart from filter decomposition, more recently, the feature alignment has also proven to be helpful for improving CNN's group equivariance against affine image transforms\cite{sunempowering}.
+Apart from filter decomposition, the feature alignment has also proven to be helpful for improving CNN's group equivariance against affine image transforms\cite{sunempowering}.